lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s-prysm.md

 - Create a Kubernetes cluster with MicroK8s.
 If you already have your prefered Kubernetes distribution running you can jump to the section “[Install and Configure NFS](#install-and-configure-nfs)”.
 If you are using managed Kubernetes services provided by cloud providers (*e.g.* AKS, EKS, and GKE), you may consider using cloud storage directly rather than NFS as the persistent storage.
 We will cover this topic in the future.
 - Install and configure NFS.
-- Prepare the Helm Chart for multiple validators.
+- Prepare the Helm Chart for multiple validator clients.
 - Install Prysm’s beacon and validator clients with the Helm Chart.
 - Check client status.
 - Upgrade and roll back the Prysm’s beacon and validator clients with the Helm Chart.